 Frequent consultations are carried out to obtain staff views on important decisions and we have a Joint Negotiating and Consultative Committee at which staff and management discuss matters relating to employment.
 Two members of staff sit on our governing body and another two act as health and safety representatives.
 We welcome the involvement of unions in the College and have a UNISON health and safety representative working alongside the other staff representatives.

 All job offers are subject to proof of your right to work in the UK, a Disclosure & Barring Service clearance at enhanced level, two good references and medical clearance.

 We are dedicated to safeguarding the students in our care.
 To that end, a Disclosure and Barring Service enhanced disclosure will be required if you are offered a job with us.
-Our staff undertake regular safeguarding training and are subject to ongoing safeguarding scrutiny.
+Our staff undertake regular safeguarding and Prevent training and are subject to ongoing safeguarding scrutiny.
 In addition to the above, there will be other requirements according to the role and your application will be assessed against the essential and desirable criteria for the post.

 ‘Equality, diversity and inclusion are embedded throughout all aspects of college life.’
 Ofsted Report 2015.

 Terms and Conditions

 The College is a member of the Sixth Form Colleges’ Association and our teaching staff are employed in accordance with their Conditions of Service Handbook or ‘red book’, supplemented by local agreements and policies.
 All appointments are subject to a six month trial period during which there are three formal meetings before appointment is confirmed.
 Thereafter teachers participate in an annual professional review process comprising a general review followed by a further discussion including analysis of student performance data.